 - A secure key that Ocean sites use to safely and securely exchange patient data.

-- It must be kept private within the clinic and shared only with authorized personnel as needed.
+- This key must be kept private within the clinic and shared only with authorized personnel as needed.

-- Your devices connecting to Ocean (workstations, tablets, EMRs) will require this key
+- Any of your devices that are connected to Ocean (workstations, tablets, EMR) will require this key.

 Setting Up Your Shared Encryption Key

 To set up your shared encryption key, log in to the Ocean portal and navigate to the Admin tab.
-Enter the "Encryption" section (selected from the menu on the left) to set up your key.
+Enter the "Encryption" section (selected from the menu on the left) to set up your shared encryption key.
+You may choose to either type in a shared encryption key of your choice or keep the auto-generated key.

 The requirements for your shared encryption key is as follows: